 Diversity and Inclusion

 Here at Carolina, we pride ourselves on our commitment to diversity and inclusion.
 The Office of Graduate Education and the BBSP program embrace diversity of both people and thought to foster an environment in which all students can succeed.
 We encourage collaboration between people from all walks of life to develop and implement innovative ideas.
+Overall, the UNC School of Medicine uses the Diversity, Equity, and Inclusion (DEI) Framework to “grow and sustain a more diverse and inclusive working and learning environment.”

 UNC is a progressive institution with an open and inclusive environment.
 The LGBTQ center is very active on campus and has developed a SafeZone training program to build awareness of and skills for working with people of all gender and sexual orientations.
 HAVEN/Safe@UNC offers an interpersonal violence awareness and prevention program, and Opening Doors is a national diversity/inclusion training program sponsored by the School of Medicine but open to anyone on campus, including graduate students.
 Many staff in the Office of Graduate Education have participated in these SafeZone, HAVEN and Opening Doors training programs to become allies for all students, including those who are differently-abled, with various gender and sexual orientations, struggling with interpersonal violence or mental health concerns or from different religious backgrounds.